Skip to main content

 Example using wagmi useCapabilities hook

-import { useCapabilities } from 'wagmi/experimental';
+import { useCapabilities } from 'wagmi';

 const { data: capabilities } = useCapabilities({